 Improving Access to MRIs in Northern Kazakhstan

-Access to quality healthcare remains a critical challenge facing communities in northern Kazakhstan.
-In the city of Petropavl, a dearth of qualified personnel combined with frequent downtime of medical equipment in the local state-run hospital means patients in critical need of services face long wait times, and often go without.
+Access to quality healthcare remains a critical challenge for communities in northern Kazakhstan.
+In the city of Petropavl, a dearth of qualified personnel combined with frequent downtime of medical equipment in the local state-run hospital means patients face long wait times and often go without.

 Petropavl is home to four magnetic resonance imaging (MRI) machines, serving a population of over 200,000 people.
 Just one of these devices is housed in the local public hospital; the remaining three belong to private clinics, which also receive state funds.
 More than 57 million KZT (133,000 USD) is spent annually on their maintenance.
 Patient access to the machines, however, remains limited.

-With support from EF’s Social Innovation in Central Asia program, local civic organizations Tugan Zher and the First Anti-Corruption Media Center decided to investigate.
+With support from Eurasia Foundation’s Social Innovation in Central Asia program, local civic organizations Tugan Zher and the First Anti-Corruption Media Center decided to investigate.
 The project team sent undercover patients to local medical facilities in search of care.

 One patient attempted to make an appointment for an abdominal scan at the local hospital.
 The scan would be covered under national health guidelines.
 The patient requested an appointment in April 2021, to no avail.
 According to hospital staff, the wait list for the month of May was closed, and the hospital was not yet scheduling patients for June.
 The patient’s only alternative was to seek a scan at a local clinic, where he would be required to pay out-of-pocket.
 This experience was common throughout the city.